 Attendance and Punctuality at Cononley Primary School

 There is a clear link between poor attendance at school and lower academic achievement.
 Regular attendance and punctuality is very important.
+Attendance is monitored every half term and reported to the Governing body at the end of term.
 Children who frequently miss school often fall behind with their work because they fail to learn the basics which are built upon later.
 Poor attendance can also lead to feelings of isolation and disengagement from learning.

 - Absence due to Illness

 Minor illnesses/ailments such as coughs and colds are not usually a reason to keep a child at home but occasionally there will be times when children are simply too poorly to attend school.
 If your child is ill, please follow the procedures below:

 Illness: For absences of up to 7 days, parents/carers must contact school by telephone and leave a message giving the reason for absence before 9am.
 If the absence is likely to be prolonged, keep school informed each day.
 If no message is received, the parent/carer will be contacted by school.
 If school is unable to contact the parent/carer, they will get in touch with the other contacts listed for the child, to ascertain the reason for absence.
 If school receives no response to any of the requests, they will consider contacting Social Services or the Police to check on the welfare of the child.